vinayprabhu/AMPversity/README.md

 # AMPversity
 SoTA dataset of antimicrobial peptides

-# re-agent hackathon 8/15/26 submission for Track-B
+# RE-AGENT hackathon 8/15/26 submission for Track-B

 ​Track B: Build a Dataset or Meta-Analysis